The Best Checking Accounts in Connecticut for 2023

 This account doesn’t require a minimum monthly balance and doesn’t charge a monthly maintenance fee.
 You aren’t charged per check you write, either.

 The bank offers free eStatements, online banking with bill pay, and mobile banking with mobile check deposit via an app.
 If you choose to have paper statements, there is a $3.50 per month fee.

 How we chose

 MyBankTracker applied a methodology when choosing our best checking accounts in Connecticut.
-Our top accounts were picked based on a thorough analysis of the top 50 banks by deposit market shares in Connecticut when using the FDIC’s June 2021 data--covering majors cities such as Bridgeport, Stamford, New Haven, Hartford, and Waterbury.
+Our top accounts were picked based on a thorough analysis of the top 50 banks by deposit market share in Connecticut when using the FDIC’s June 2022 data--covering major cities such as Bridgeport, Stamford, New Haven, Hartford, and Waterbury.

 We focused our selections on checking accounts with low monthly maintenance fees, the least demanding requirements to waive these fees, the bank’s ATM network, and other features included to make a person’s banking life more convenient.

 When you’re looking for a checking account, you have several options.
 Many consumers flock to one of two main categories of banks, depending on their needs.
 These are big banks and online banks.